naturalis/docker-treepl/README.md

 docker pull naturalis/docker-treepl
 ```

-Once this has downloaded everything successfully you should be all set to
+Once this has downloaded successfully you should be all set to
 run an analysis.

 ## Running an analysis